vacovsky/poolse/README.md

 ### "/status"

--Shows long-form status to the caller
+- Shows long-form status to the caller

 ``` json
 {